vik-s/quartz/content/projects/newsletter/long form/Understanding FMCW Radar Technology.md

 status: 🚧
 final title:
 ---

---

-In this series of articles, I explore how radar systems work, particularly Frequency Modulated Continuous Wave (FMCW) radar.
-We've nearly all heard of Radar and if you haven't, it stands for Radio Detection and Ranging.

 ## Need for Automotive Safety

 According to the [2023 WHO report](https://iris.who.int/bitstream/handle/10665/375016/9789240086517-eng.pdf?sequence=1), there are over a million worldwide road traffic fatalities every year, with the highest fatalities occurring in the southeast asian region (28% of global).
 It remains the leading cause of death for children and people under 30, and worldwide initiatives have been taken to improve road safety.
 For example, [Vision Zero](https://visionzeronetwork.org/about/what-is-vision-zero/) is a project initiated in the 1990s whose focus is on achieving zero traffic fatalities and injuries through technology, policy, and design.